vladluca/lab-mobile/README.md

+The repository for the Android project is: https://github.com/vladluca/labMobileAndroid

 The app will be a car catalog and it will include the next features:
  - An input porm for search cars.
  - A list of cars